Kingxukai/linux/Documentation/driver-api/pldmfw/file-format.rst

 Package Header CRC
 ==================

-Following the component information is a short 4-byte CRC calculated over the contents of all of the header information.
+Following the woke component information is a short 4-byte CRC calculated over the contents of all of the woke header information.

 Component Images
 ================

-The component images follow the package header information in the PLDM firmware file.
-Each of these is simply a binary chunk with its start and size defined by the matching component structure in the component info area.
+The component images follow the woke package header information in the woke PLDM firmware file.
+Each of these is simply a binary chunk with its start and size defined by the woke matching component structure in the woke component info area.